corentinplumet/corentinplumet.github.io/index.md

 ></iframe>
 </div>

-Summarizing, French and Italian gamers shared similar tastes during the pandemic, with the French leaning towards action and adult games, while Italians showed less interest in adult games.
+To summarize, French and Italian gamers shared similar tastes during the pandemic, with the French leaning more towards action and adult games, while Italians showed less interest in adult games.
 Japanese gamers favored strategy and adult games and showed little enthusiasm for other genres.
 Germans appeared to prefer strategy and miscellaneous games, with a significant inclination towards the latter.

-To probe the reasons behind these preferences, we considered societal openness to sexual content by referencing Pornhub viewership rankings.
+To analyse the reasons behind these preferences, we considered societal openness to sexual content by referencing Pornhub viewership rankings.
 Given the similar population sizes of France, Germany, and Italy, and Japan's slightly higher population, these rankings provide insight into national attitudes towards sex-related topics.
 France's higher ranking compared to Italy and Germany aligns with the interest in adult games during the pandemic.
 Interestingly, despite Germany's larger population, it has lower Pornhub traffic than Italy, further correlating with our gaming data.

 <p align="center">
   <img src="/assets/img/Ph50.png" />
 </p>

 For action and strategy games, differing trends suggest a link with national personality tendencies.
-For instance, the MBTI personality index suggests that the French, being more Extraverted and Observant, may prefer action-oriented games that engage their senses over strategic thinking.
+For instance, the MBTI personality index suggests that the French, being more extraverted and observant, may prefer action-oriented games that engage their senses over strategic thinking.

-Miscellaneous games defy easy categorization by personality or preference but seem to offer an accessible option during lockdowns, especially for those without a strong pre-existing preference for other genres.
+Miscellaneous games defy easy categorisation by personality or preference but seem to offer an accessible option during lockdowns, especially for those without a strong pre-existing preference for other genres.

 ![Branching](/assets/img/personalities.png)

 But wait.
 Don't you think that we missed something?
-Since the beginning of the article we are talking about different language without mentionning the most used and known worldwide.
+Since the beginning of the article we are talking about different languages without mentioning the most used and known worldwide.
 I'm of course speaking about English.
-It's true that we didn't include in our study the english language yet, but it's because this language is not representative of a country as many people speak it around the globe.
-Thus, is it representative of the worldwide tendancies?
+It's true that we didn't include the english language yet, but it's because this language is not representative of a country as many people speak it around the globe.
+Thus, is it representative of worldwide tendencies?
 Let's answer that question!

 # To what extent can English Wikipedia pages serve as a reliable estimate of the average video game popularity?